- my 3 best Via Ferratas in Interlaken – easy to hard! - September 4, 2023

 My biodynamics changed fundamentally.
 I started barefoot moving and training slowly.
 100m a day at the track, then some agility training on grass, and so forth.

 As an athlete since a very young age at a quite high level, making improvements to agility, run time, speed, and balance is very slow.
+Big leaps like this were massive!

 Yet, I found these traits to skyrocket after a quick re-learning curve.
 Suddenly I’m using muscles and methods of movement which my body was foreign to.
 This resulted in amazing improvements across the board for run times, balance, speed, agility, light-footedness, etc.